Should you accelerate your mortgage payments—or invest?

 Given that your investments are earmarked to buy a second home in a warmer climate, I’d make the argument that you should consider investing in that second home now.
 If you invest in stocks and bonds with the intention of then pulling out that money to buy the home, why not consider investing in the home in the first place?

 Even if you’re not in a position to use a potential vacation property as much now in your 40s as you might in your retirement, you can consider renting the property out in the interim.
+Otherwise, forgoing the potential rental income while the property sits largely empty may not be the best financial choice compared to either renting it out or just waiting to buy it when you can use it more.
 Property management companies can facilitate this for you, typically for a fee of 10-20% of rents collected, depending on their level of service.

-It’s not to say that U.S. real estate is a better investment than stocks or bonds.
-Or that either of these is a better investment than paying down your mortgage.
-But there are always different ways to pursue your goals.
+U.S. real estate may or may not be a better investment than stocks or bonds, Chantal.
+Only time will tell.
+But there is something to be said about an investment that you can use and enjoy like a vacation property.
+There are always different ways to pursue your financial goals.
 Weighing the potential financial and non-financial implications of your decisions will help you choose the right path for you.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email